 Over the next 10 years, the labour gap will widen as the need for labour grows and the number of available domestic workers shrinks.
-By 2025, there will be 23,300 more jobs than available domestic workers, which means that 29% of jobs in the sector are at risk of going unfilled.
+By 2029, there will be 19,600 more jobs than available domestic workers to fill them, which means that 32% of jobs in the sector is at risk of going unfilled.
 While all of Alberta’s agriculture industries will be affected, the beef industry will be hardest hit.

-- For more information on Alberta’s labour market challenges, download the fact sheet or the full provincial report.
+For more information, download the fact sheet or the full report.